-Once you've published a version of your app, you'll start seeing analytics data in the Actions console within 24 hours.
+Once you've published a version of your Actions project, you'll start seeing analytics data in the Actions console within 24 hours.
 These analytics provide information about usage, health, and discovery.

-- Conversations: The number of conversations users had with your app on a given day.
-A conversation is a single, complete interaction with your app, starting from invocation and ending with the user exiting the context of your app.
+- Conversations: The number of conversations users had with your Action on a given day.
+A conversation is a single, complete interaction with your Action, starting from invocation and ending with the user exiting the context of your Action.

-- Messages: The number of messages sent by users to your app in a given day.
+- Messages: The number of messages sent by users to your Action in a given day.

-- Average conversation length: The average length, in seconds, of conversations with your app.
+- Average conversation length: The average length, in seconds, of conversations with your Action.

-- Abort rate: The percentage of time users exited or aborted from a conversation with your app.
+- Abort rate: The percentage of time users exited from or aborted from a conversation with your Action.

-The health section helps you track these various metrics related to the quality and health of your app:
+The health section helps you track the following metrics related to the quality and health of your Action:

-- Errors: The number of errors your app's cloud endpoint returned on a
+- Errors: The number of errors your Action's cloud endpoint returned on a

 given day.
 If you have a large number of errors, you may want to look at